-The financial statements of SCBC for the financial years ended 31 December 2021 and 31 December 2022 have been prepared in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies (Sw.
-Lag (1995:1559) om årsredovisning i kreditinstitut och värdepappersbolag).
+The financial statements of SCBC for the financial years ended 31 December 2022 and 31 December 2023 have been prepared in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies (Sw. lagen (1995:1559) om årsredovisning i kreditinstitut och värdepappersbolag).
 SCBC applies IFRS as adopted by the European Union, and the Swedish Financial Reporting Board's recommendation RFR 2, Accounting for Legal Entities, and the SFSA's regulations and general guidelines on annual accounts for credit institutions and securities companies (FFFS 2008:25).
 The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair value.
-A more detailed description of the accounting policies in general is included on pages 21-24 of the Annual Report 2021 and on page 21-24 of the Annual Report 2022.
+A more detailed description of the accounting policies in general is included on pages 21-24 of the Annual Report 2022 and on pages 21-24 of the Annual Report 2023.